gvitaly87/DustyHoldem/README.md

 - The game starts from clicking the play now button and either creating a game, or joining an existing game.
 - Once there are at least 3 players connected to a new game the game begins.
-- Users that join after the game starts are added to the que, and start playing from the very next hand.
+- Users that join after the game begins are automatically added to the queue, they will be added to the game the next hand.

 ---